 9. LOUD! ～Yuutsu wo Buttobase～

 I find it peculiar that the hardest rock song on the album follows the very cute My Best Friend.
-LOUD! ～Yutsuu wo Buttobase～ opens with an awesome legato articulation on an electric guitar, and it’s only a matter of seconds before we get straight into the song!
+LOUD! ～Yutsuu wo Buttobase～ opens with some cool shredding on electric guitar, and it’s only a matter of seconds before we get straight into the song!
 Like the song title suggests, the whole track is very loud and in-your-face, which is definitely because of the impressive power of the instruments, as well as miwa’s fierce and fiery performance.
 In terms of the arrangement, the electric guitars are mostly put in the spotlight, pulling off piercing riffs here and there, while the drums add a forceful edge to the song.
 Everyone knows, or has at least heard of miwa’s chAngE, right?
 LOUD! is like that, specifically because of the strong and prominent guitar lines.
 If you like that, you’ll love this! (:

 Calming things down once again, we now come to the B-side of the Hikari e single.
 If you’re in need of a song that’s reminiscent of what miwa has released before Delight, this is your song!
 Napa begins with an unbelievably pretty acoustic guitar melody, and bass lines and percussion similar to the ones heard in Sayonara enter the song within a mere ten seconds from the start of the song.
 Another 20 seconds go by, and piano begins to play, which adds some depth to the arrangement, but keeps it sounding mellow and natural.
 In general, this is a mid-tempo acoustic track, and that’s what makes it stand out from the rest of the tracks on the album.
 It wouldn’t be that case if it were on miwa’s guitarissimo, though! :p